harrylongworth/unity-ufo/README.md

 * Replace artwork with temporary art as not sure on the rights issues there. ie background, player and asteroid (Pickup)
 * Change so randomly generates pickups of the quantity as set by a parameter
 * changed the map size
-* changed the edge of the map so visually you see the background all the way to the edge of the screen and then bounce of an invisible "edge"
+* changed the edge of the map so visually you see the background all the way to the edge of the screen and then bounce off an invisible "edge"
 * Game now restarts automatically when you have collected a proportion of the total pickups